ethereum/web3.py/docs/examples.rst

         'raw': '0xf86780862d79883d2000825208945df9b87991262f6ba471f09758cde1c0fc1de734827a69801ca088ff6cf0fefd94db46111149ae4bfc179e9b94721fffd821d38d16464b3f71d0a045e0aff800961cfce805daef7016b9b675c137a6a41a548f7b60a3484c06a33a',
         's': '0x45e0aff800961cfce805daef7016b9b675c137a6a41a548f7b60a3484c06a33a',
         'standardV': '0x1',
-        'to': '0x5DF9B87991262F6BA471F09758CDE1c0FC1De734',
+        'to': 'to_address',
         'transactionIndex': 0,
         'v': '0x1c',
         'value': 31337,
     }

-If no transaction for the given hash can be found, this method will throw :class:`web3.exceptions.TransactionNotFound`.
+If no transaction for the given hash can be found, then this function will instead return ``None``.

 Looking up receipts